ullmannJan/measury/README.md

 SEM-Profiles store location of scale bar for even easier readout.

 ### Various Measurement Tools
 There are several Tools available to measure your structures.

-Until now only Line is implemented.
+- Line
+- Rectangle
+    - Square (by pressing Ctrl)
+- Ellipse
+    - Circle (by pressing Ctrl)

 #### Line
 Measure the distance between 2 Points.